 - Complete Replacement with Copper Cable.
 Replacement of the aluminum branch circuit conductors with copper wire eliminates the primary cause of the potential hazards, the aluminum wire itself.

 3. Acceptable Alternative Repair Method.
-CPSC staff recognizes that copper replacement may be cost prohibitive and the COPALUM repair may be unavailable in a locality.
-Based upon an evaluation that was supported by the CPSC, the AlumiConn connector may be considered the next best alternative for a permanent repair.
+CPSC staff recognizes that copper replacement may be cost-prohibitive, and the COPALUM repair may be unavailable in a locality.
+Based upon an evaluation supported by the CPSC, the AlumiConn connector may be considered the next best alternative for a permanent repair.
 If the COPALUM repair is not available,

 The CPSC continues to explain these are the only methods they approve for repairs.
-The use of twist on wire nuts or hardware store style crimp connectors are not to be used.
+The use of twist-on wire nuts or hardware store-style crimp connectors is not recommended.
 Only a qualified electrician should attempt aluminum wire repairs.

 Most of all, it is important to remember safety is always our most important goal.
-This is not a “Home Owner” or “Handyman” repair, aluminum wiring repair should be left to experienced and qualified electricians with special tools and training.
+Aluminum wire repair is not a “Home Owner” or “Handyman” repair, and experienced and qualified electricians should perform aluminum wiring repair with special tools and training.

-If you do have aluminum wire new receptacles and switches that are rated for use with copper and/or aluminum wiring are available, A qualified electrician should be employed to make these changes.
+Suppose you do have aluminum wire; new receptacles and switches rated for use with copper and aluminum wiring are available.
+In that case, You should employ a qualified electrician to make these changes.